casualwriter/casualwriter.github.io/powerchrome/interface.md

 PowerChrome will load startup HTML page with builtin chromium-base web browser, and import `powerchrome.js` to initialize interface, then call `window.onPageReady()` for application startup.

-After interface is initialized, HTML/JavaScript application may call `pb.apiFunctions(..)` to application service.
+After interface is initialized, HTML/JavaScript application may call `pb.apiFunctions(..)` for application service.

 ### API Syntax

 There are three forms for an API call.
+For example,

 * api-function: ``pb.run( 'notepad.exe', 'c:/temp' )``
 * api-action: ``pb.api( 'run', {cmd: 'notepad.exe', path: 'c:/temp' } )``
 * api-url: ``window.webBrowser.ue_interface( 'run?cmd=notepad.exe&path=c:/temp' )``

-It is recommended to use ``api-function`` to access the interface. (``api-action`` is for internal usage)
+Notes:

+* `api-function` is the javascript functions created in `powerchrome.js` for specified purpose.
+* `api-action` is a js function calling API by action, in the syntax `pb.api( {action}, { parm1:value1, parm2:value2, ...}`.
+* `api-function` and `api-action` will transform to `api-url` format and pass to interface
+* `api-url` is for internal usage only, not recommended to use directly

 This document will cover `api-function` and `api-action` only.